Michael-Ishmail/Challenge-1/README.md

 3. I consolidated multiple classes in the HTML file.
 This allowed me to combine multiple CSS lines of code together to create an easier to read/manage CSS file.

 4. I cleaned up the code, allowing it to be more readable and easier to manage in the future.

+Upon completing these tasks, i have successfully refactored the existing code so that it is more streamlined.
+Below is a link of the completed webpage.
+Visually, there are no changes.
+However, under the hood, it is much more efficient.
+It appeared that there was an issue with the navigation bar as well, in which it would not properly link to the associated portion of the webpage.
+This has been fixed.